axibase/atsd/tutorials/getting-started-alert.md

 ![](./resources/rule-open-alerts.png)

-Now insert some commands with low values so that the average of the last three commands is less than `50`.
+Now insert some commands with low values to ensure that the average of the last three commands is less than `50`.

 ```ls
 series e:br-1905 m:temperature=20